Summer Seminars for Undergraduate Students

 Application Details

-The application for the Summer Seminars will open on January 15, 2023, and close on April 29, 2023.
+The application for the Summer Seminars will close on May 1, 2024.
 Interested students are encouraged to apply early as space is limited and students will be admitted on a rolling basis.

 “My expectations were high going in, and they were both met and surpassed by what I experienced.
 I met and engaged with like-minded peers and with intellectual and devoted teachers.
 I received a well-rounded experience of Colorado through touring the Augustine Institute, seeing Grad-students' homes, attending Mass, hiking, and having free time to visit friends and family in the area.
 110% recommend.”